 - You can easily clean it with a neutral cleaning agent and water.

 - With proper care and maintenance, concrete floors can last a lifetime.

-- Because of the various types of screeds available, concrete flooring is now available in a variety of colours, grains, and textures which give you a wide range of options to choose from.
+- Concrete and cement flooring are available in a variety of colors, grains, and textures which give you a wide range of options to choose from.